 Text fields generally support markdown and LaTeX

-CoCalc not only facilitates the creation of LaTex documents, but the multiple text sections in CoCalc support and render LaTex and markdown (specifically GitHub Flavored Markdown).
+CoCalc not only facilitates the creation of LaTeX documents, but most input areas in CoCalc support and render LaTeX and markdown (specifically GitHub Flavored Markdown).

-For example, you can use LaTex syntax in the chat rooms:
+For example, you can use LaTeX math formulas in the chat rooms:

 which renders as

 So far we have shown how to create folders and files by using the New button every time. ->

 However, such a method could be quite time consuming when you need to create multiple folders, subfolders, and documents.
 If you are a terminal fan you could create a shell script in your preferred programming language and run it from the terminal.

 Alternatively, in the files menu of your project, you can enter paths such as